1

 git restore --staged Unstage a file

-git restore Discard changes
+git restore Discard working-directory changes

-git branch List/create branches
+git branch List branches

-git checkout -b Create and switch branch
+git switch -c <branch> Create and switch to a new branch

 git merge Combine branch histories